6 min read

 We are at war every day.
 Our flesh and the Spirit are completely opposed to one another, battling for the coveted ground of our eyes, mind, and heart.
 But Jesus died to give us the choice to resist sin and the resources to help us in our time of need.
 As temptation arises, call to Him, and He will lead you into light and life.

 Allie Joy Hudson is first and foremost a daughter of the King.
-She graduated from Liberty University with a Bachelor of Arts in English and minors in Spanish and Psychology.
-Allie completed her Senior Honors Thesis on the presentation of postmodern sexuality in short fiction and has also been published in two of Liberty University’s other online journals, The Kabod and Aidenn.
-She enjoys reading, writing, playing the viola, singing, musical theatre, photography, and Zumba.
-She is passionate about her ever-growing C.S.
+She has worked with Proven for two and a half years and serves as the Content Manager.
+Allie graduated from Liberty University with a B.A. in English and minors in Spanish and Psychology.
+She completed her Senior Honors Thesis on the presentation of postmodern sexuality in short fiction.
+She enjoys reading, writing, playing the viola, running, singing, and photography.
+Allie is passionate about her ever-growing C.S.
 Lewis collection, cultivating relationships, and proclaiming truth in the twisted arena of postmodern sexuality.
-Allie was raised in Maryland and is overjoyed to be married to the love of her life.
+Allie lives in Pennsylvania and is overjoyed to be married to the love of her life.